qjon/angular2-filemanager/README.md

 ### Create API service

-Now you should create your own API service to communicate with backend or use existing one _FileManagerBackendApiService_.
+Now you should create your own API service to communicate with backend or use existing one _FileManagerBackendApiService_ (remember, it should extend _AbstractFileManagerApi_ and implements _IFileManagerApi_).
 If you create your own API service it should have implemented _IFileManagerApi_ interface
 * _add(node: IOuterNode, parentNodeId: string): Observable<IOuterNode>;_ - create new node of the tree
 * _load(nodeId: string): Observable<IOuterNode[]>;_ - load tree branch (if nodeId is empty string it loads root level)